 Ongoing Studies on TCE and Parkinson’s Disease

-The scientific research on the connection between exposure to TCE and Parkinson’s disease is continuing.
-The Michael J. Fox Foundation is currently funding a major study called the Bay Area Solvent Study – Symptoms (BASS-S).
+The scientific research on the connection between exposure to TCE and Parkinson’s disease continues.
+The Michael J. Fox Foundation is funding a major study called the Bay Area Solvent Study – Symptoms (BASS-S).
 This long-term study will assess the impact of auto mechanics in the San Francisco bay area with long-term occupational exposure to TCE and other solvents.

 What Settlement Amounts Should Parkinson's Disease Victims Expect in a Camp Lejeune Settlement?

-In our view, Camp Lejeune cases involving Parkinson’s disease will have a settlement value between $275,000 and $600,000.
-Our lawyers are basing these projections on a variety of factors, including the expected compensation in Camp Lejeune lawsuits and settlement payouts in other cases involving Parkinson’s disease or similar injuries.
+In our view, Camp Lejeune cases involving Parkinson’s disease will have a settlement value between $1 million and $1.3 million.
+We have increased our settlement estimate twice since this litigation, with the most recent update in January 2023.
+Our lawyers base these projections on various factors, including the expected compensation in Camp Lejeune lawsuits and settlement payouts in other cases involving Parkinson’s disease or similar injuries.

 But, let’s talk about some important caveats.
-When lawyers project settlements amounts this early in the litigation – like we just did here – be skeptical.
-It is too early to say for certain what the average settlement payout will be for Camp Lejeune water contamination lawsuits.
-This is why we hedge our bets with a range of settlement amounts.
+When lawyers project settlement amounts this early in the litigation – as we did here – be skeptical.
+No one has criticized our settlement amount projections.
+But if someone were to criticize us, they would likely say it is too early to say what the average settlement payout for Camp Lejeune water contamination lawsuits will be.

-But a civil lawsuit is about money.
-So we want to include you in our thoughts as to what our attorneys estimate settlement compensation payouts could look like.
-We will revise these settlement compensation predictions over the course of the Camp Lejuene class action lawsuit as necessary.
+A civil lawsuit – every civil lawsuit – is about money.
+So we want to include you in our thoughts on what our attorneys estimate settlement compensation payouts could look like.
+We will revise these settlement compensation predictions throughout the Camp Lejeune class action lawsuit as necessary.